 Get more information about the Space Reservation process.

-We are proud to present our newly constructed Seminar II building.
-It is comprised of 5 pods designed to maximize space and energy efficiency.
+The Seminar II building is designed to maximize space and energy efficiency.
 Each room strikes a perfect balance between technology and nature by offering integrated A/V equipment for the most advanced applications alongside the latest in "green" technology.
-Seminar II is home to 30 person classrooms, 75 seat tiered lecture halls, and 80 person workshop rooms, all with large windows that let in plenty of natural light, furniture made from recycled materials, and decorated with recycled hardwood panels and floors.
+Seminar II is home to over 40 rooms with varied flexible configurations; 30 person classrooms, 75 seat tiered lecture halls, and 80 person workshop rooms, all with large windows that let in plenty of natural light, furniture made from recycled materials, and decorated with recycled hardwood panels and floors.

-The lecture halls with their tiered seating, integrated A/V equipped Smart Podiums, and varying seating capacities are great for film or computer based presentations, lectures, workshops, and large classes.
-There are a total of five halls with fixed seating for 50-300.
+The newly renovated Purce Hall has lecture halls with the tiered seating, integrated A/V equipped Smart Podiums, and varying seating capacities.
+The spaces are great for film or computer based presentations, lectures, workshops, and large classes.
+There are a total of four lecture halls with fixed seating for 75-300 people.
+There are also 4 classrooms with integrated A/V with flexible furniture arrangements for 25-75 people.
 The lecture hall rotunda is an ideal registration area to greet your conferees or it can be used as a breakout space to stretch your legs and get a cup of coffee before the next session.

-The Library building is home to many of the classroom spaces and multi-purpose rooms available on campus.
+The Library building is home to many classroom spaces and multi-purpose rooms available on campus.
 Classrooms vary in size and can hold anywhere from 20-150 people depending upon your needs.
+PC and Macintosh computer labs are available as well.
 The first, second, and third floor mezzanines are perfect for large receptions, presentations, or banquets.
 The fourth floor holds a 6,000 square foot multipurpose room with wraparound windows, access to the roof patio and magnificent views of campus, the roof gardens, and the surrounding forest.
-The adjoining kitchen adds to the versatility of this space.
-PC and Macintosh classrooms and computer labs are available as well.

 College Activities Building